crocodilestick/Calibre-Web-Automated/README.md

     environment:
  ...
 ~~~
-    - Now the image variable should read `image: calibre-web-automated:latest' or `image: <your-chosen-image-name-here>:latest`
+- Now the image variable should read `image: calibre-web-automated:latest` or `image: <your-chosen-image-name-here>:latest`
 5. Finished! 🎉 Now everytime you rebuild your container, CWA as well as any other changes you may have made will remain 👍

 ### Option 2: Re-Running 'setup-cwa.sh' Whenever You Rebuild the Container